 With 970 families now registered, building programs have continued to better meet the educational and social needs.
 The Werth Office Complex (an expanded administrative center) and the St. Thomas More Parish Commons were dedicated by Bishop Paul Coakley on October 26, 2008.
 The Commons area includes a gym/auditorium, professional kitchen, meeting room, and library.
 A new rectory was built to accommodate the priests of the parish in 2015.

 In addition to Fr.
 Werth, three priests have shepherded the parish through its growing years: Fr.
 Kerry Ninemire, Fr.
 Mel Long, Fr.
 Don Zimmerman.
-Retired Pastor Fr.
-Werth, Deacons Buzz Harris and Larry Erpelding, and a professional support staff insure that the energies of this church continue undiminished.
+Current Pastor Fr.
+Frank Coady, Deacons Buzz Harris and Larry Erpelding, and a professional support staff insure that the energies of this church continue undiminished.

 - Fr.
 Loren Werth (1981-1991)